 - The now dry cold air will run over hot coils to warm up (basically, a heater).

 - The same fan that absorbs the humid air into the dehumidifier will now propel the dry air out.

 The only difference between the best and the worst dehumidifiers is how well they have perfected this process.
-It’s difficult to see ‘under the hood’ of every dehumidifier; we have prepared a list of the best performing dehumidifiers here if you are in need of a new one.
+It’s difficult to see ‘under the hood’ of every dehumidifier; we have prepared a list of the best performing dehumidifiers for basement here if you are in need of a new one.